 - the cake will have slightly rubbery / hard texture especially around the sides when it's warm.
 Let it cool and sit for a while and it turns out perfect.
 For that reason, this cake is best made the day before you plan to serve it

 UPDATE: I was asked by a lot of you about the deep colour of my chocolate doughnut cakes and the reason is the Valrhona cocoa powder I used.
 It's amazing, gives a lovely purple hue and great depth in recipes it's used in.
 You can use any cocoa powder you have in mind, but if you are wondering which cocoa powder to buy, highly recommend Valrhona cocoa powder.
-(Not a paid advertising)
+(Not paid advertising but post contains affiliate links)